ScreamBun/jadn-node/jadn-v1.0-wd01.md

 * If BaseType is Enumerated, Choice, or Map, FieldID MAY be any nonconflicting integer tag.
 * FieldType MUST be a Simple type, ArrayOf, MapOf, or a Defined type.
 * If FieldType is not a JADN Type, FieldOptions MUST NOT contain any TypeOption.
+* ItemValue MAY be any string, but the Enumerated type is often used to hold FieldID/FieldName pairs.

 Including TypeOption values within FieldOptions is an extension ([Section 3.3.1](#331-type-definition-within-fields)).
+Some extensions (e.g., [Derived Enumerations](#333-derived-enumerations), [Pointers](#335-pointers))
+require the Fields element be empty.

 ### 3.1.1 Name Formats
 JADN does not restrict the syntax of TypeName and FieldName, but naming conventions can aid readability of specifications.